CoralVentures/coral_flutter/docs/bloc_patterns.md

 ### "Bloc-on-top": If multiple dependencies, place your widget high in the widget tree

 For the most part, we want our blocs to be tied to a single page or a single flow, but there are exceptions.
-When this happens, we want our bloc to be higher in the widget tree than any of the dependencies.
+When this happens, we want our bloc to be higher in the widget tree than any of its dependencies.
 A good place to put it then is at the top of our application, hence "bloc-on-top".

 Let's assume `FooBloc` is used by multiple flows.